By Foo Yun Chee

 UPS subsequently challenged the EU decision at the Luxembourg-based General Court.
 Judges annulled the EU decision on Tuesday, citing a procedural irregularity.

-The court said the Commission had infringed UPS's rights of defence by using a different econometric model in its analysis than that used in previous exchange of views and arguments.
+The court said the Commission had infringed UPS's rights of defense by using a different econometric model in its analysis than that used in previous exchange of views and arguments.

 "UPS might have been better able to defend itself if it had at its disposal, before the adoption of the contested decision, the final version of the econometric model chosen by the Commission," it said.